-Consequently, the EU commission has started to adapt the EU Directive regarding Environmental assessment, named EIA Directive.
+Consequently, the EU commission has started to adapt the EU directive regarding environmental assessment - the EIA Directive.

 According to the EU website (http://ec.europa.eu/environment/eia/review.htm): The newly amended Environmental Impact Assessment (EIA) Directive (2014/52/EU) entered into force on 15 May 2014 to simplify the rules for assessing the potential effects of projects on the environment.
 Member States have to apply these rules as from 16 May 2017 at the latest.

-Holistic Environmental Impact assessment for buildings is defined by European Standard EN 15978, in the scope of CEN TC 350 work program.
-It takes into account the full life cycle of the building, including end of life, recycling after demolition and energy production at building level.
+The Holistic Environmental Impact assessment for buildings is defined by European Standard EN 15978 in the scope of CEN TC 350 work programme.
+It takes into account the full life cycle of the building, including end of life, recycling after demolition, and energy production at the building level.